keboola/gke-upgrade-tool/README.md

 gke-upgrade-tool /path/to/your/env.yaml 1.26
 ```

-Can also be run as a Docker container:
+Or as a Docker container:

 ```bash
 docker run --rm -v /path/to/your/env.yaml:/env.yaml ghcr.io/keboola/gke-upgrade-tool:latest /env.yaml